lucmans/digistring/readme.md

 ## Command line arguments
 Argument parameters in <> are required and in [] are optional.
+`--audio`: Print used audio driver and available audio devices.
 `--audio_in <device name>`: Set the recording device to device name (as provided by Digistring at start-up).
 `--audio_out <device name>`: Set the playback device to device name (as provided by Digistring at start-up).
 `-f`: Run in fullscreen.
 Also set the fullscreen resolution using the '-r' option.